 Dinner will be under the stars with lots of lively exchanges and talks with the resident naturalist about the wonders of the Mara.

-After our magnificent morning, spoil yourself today.
+Spoil yourself today.
 Revitalize with a massage in the wild or simply soak in the splendor of the landscape.

-After a sumptuous breakfast in the Mara, we’ll fly back to Nairobi to arrive by midday for your flight home, or onward to Lamu if you’re joining us for the trip extension (see below).
+After a sumptuous breakfast in the Mara, we’ll fly back to Nairobi to arrive by midday for your flight home, or onward to the beach if you’re joining us for the trip extension (see below).
 For those heading home, we’ll decamp to the Four Points at Sheraton at Jomo Kenyatta International Airport to relax while you wait for your return flight home.
 (You’ll have the option of getting a “day room” at the hotel, or booking a room overnight, depending on when your return flight is.
 This stay is not included in the trip price).

 Saying goodbye to your new friends and this beautiful country will be hard, but you’ll have many wonderful life-long memories to take back home with you.